-I then spent the next several years photographing my sweet Lucy while exploring the beautiful forests of Ontario, Canada and built up a following of other die hard Saint lovers (and other dogs!) on Instagram.
-All the while, buying up anything and everything I could for big dogs because I couldn’t find anything for Saint Bernards that I liked.
+With a love of photography and a fun Instagram account for a sweet Saint Bernard puppy named Lucy, I spent several years learning to photograph her adventures while exploring the beautiful forests of Ontario, Canada.
+I slowly built up a following of other die hard Saint Bernard lovers on Instagram.
+All the while, looking for anything and everything I could to buy for St Bernard dogs which was few and far between.

 A few years later while on a camping road trip with Lucy down the east coast of the USA, we stopped in the little town of Senoia, Georgia, otherwise known as Woodbury of the tv show The Walking Dead.
 We joked that Lucy was the most perfect dog, so why not get another one?!
 So along came Norman, a fluffy 25 pound puppy full of beans.

 My Insta followers cheered little Norman on when he was afraid of the stairs and happily watched his silly antics in extreme cuteness overload that only a giant puppy can do.
 They loved Lucy even more watching her patiently teach him how to be a good Saint.
 That summer, several puppy videos I uploaded went viral and my account blew up to tens of thousands of followers in a matter of days.
 It was crazy fun!

 Soon after I discovered how great the Insta dog community was as I was diagnosed with Acute Myeloid Leukemia that came out of no where.
 They gave me love and support from all over the world while I was in the fight for my life.